What is karate?

 With regular training, flexibility and strength will improve.

-Maidenhead club is one of the association’s many successful clubs and offers training sessions each week and is run by the Chief Instructor of TISKA Mr G. Sahota
+Maidenhead club is one of the association’s many successful clubs offering training sessions each week and is run by the Chief Instructor of TISKA Mr G. Sahota

 Gursharan Sahota was born in Kenya, East Africa but moved to the UK at the age of 12.
 He took up Karate at the age of 14 in the local Bedford club and was awarded black belt 1st dan (shodan) four years later.